 Person Custom Fields -- Create custom fields to track special attributes for your relationships like a date field for birthdays, a pick-list of hobbies, or other personalized information.

-Please note that if use the Standard plan, there is a limit of 25 custom fields per tab for a total of 75 custom fields.
-If you are on the Accelerator plan, you have unlimited custom fields.
+Please note that if use the Start plan, there is a limit of 25 custom fields per tab for a total of 75 custom fields.
+If you are on the Grow plan, you have unlimited custom fields.